 Cross-temperature correlations in metabolic rate

 Metabolic rate measured at one temperature will be undoubtedly correlated with metabolic rate measured at another temperature.
 We estimated these cross-environment correlations using both statistical approaches.
-While correlations can estimated directly from the character-state model at both the among and within individual level (by setting rescor = T in brms or rcov = ~us(trait):units in MCMCglmm), these are not directly estimated from function-valued models.
-However, correlations can be calculated from function-valued models using the variance-covariance matrix of the intercept and slope following Brommer (2013) (See below).
-We derived correlations from a function-valued model where we fitted logVCO2 as a response and same as previous models, logTemp, zlogBodyMass and logPriorTemp were included as predictors.
+While correlations can be estimated directly from the character-state model at both the among and within individual level (by setting rescor = T in brms or rcov = ~us(trait):units in MCMCglmm), these are not directly estimated from function-valued models as they are part of the general slope describing the reaction norm.
+However, correlations can be calculated from function-valued models using matrix algebra and the variance-covariance matrix of the intercept and slope following Brommer (2013).
+We derived correlations from a function-valued model at the among and within individual level where we fitted logVCO2 as a response and same as previous models, logTemp, zlogBodyMass and logPriorTemp were included as predictors.
 Individual IDs and logTemp were included as a random intercept and slope, respectively.
-Sampling session ID was included as a covariate instead of using ‘series’ as a random effect because to best knowledge no method has been proposed on deriving correlations from more than one random effect.
-The variance-covariance from this model is therefore denoted as
+Sampling session ID was included as a covariate instead of using ‘series’ as a random effect because to the best of our knowledge no method has been proposed on deriving correlations from more than one random effect.
+The variance-covariance (K) from this model is therefore denoted as:

 Eqn 10: